-1. Stop by the Advising & Counseling Services Office Available Monday-Thursday 7:30 a.m.-6 p.m. and Friday 7:30 a.m.-5 p.m.
+Available Monday-Thursday 7:30 a.m.-6 p.m. and Friday 7:30 a.m.-5 p.m.

 Please visit www.VictoriaCollege.edu for summer hours.

 2. Submit an online request form completed within the Pirate Portal.

-Pirate Portal > Student Resources menu > Advising & Counseling Services link
+Pirate Portal > Registration Folder > Drop classes

-Beginning with the 2007-2008 academic year, students enrolling in a college or university for the first time may not drop a total of more than six courses for other than good cause.
+- Beginning with the 2007-2008 academic year, students enrolling in a college or university for the first time may not drop a total of more than six courses for other than good cause.
 If you are dropping for "Good Cause," please be sure to include documentation supporting this type of drop.
-Unless the course is dropped for good cause, the dropped course will count toward the six course drop limit.

-Students in selective admission programs must follow drop procedures established by the specific program.
+Unless the course is dropped for good cause, the dropped course will count toward the six course drop limit. - Students in selective admission programs must follow drop procedures established by the specific program.
 Students receiving Financial Aid must contact a Financial Aid Counselor prior to withdrawing from the College.